Cloudinnovates/lycheeJS/libraries/README.md

 ## Libraries Folder

-This folder contains all libraries made with lycheeJS.
-It already contains the core libraries of all lycheeJS software bots but allows the easy deployment and installation of additional libraries from the `Bot Peer Cloud`.
+This folder contains all libraries made with lychee.js.
+It already contains the core libraries of all lychee.js software bots but allows the easy deployment and installation of additional libraries from the `Bot Peer Cloud`.

-The libraries of the lycheeJS ecosystem and the automatic build/deploy/test system is available at [garden.lycheejs.org](http://garden.lycheejs.org).
+The libraries of the lychee.js ecosystem and the automatic build/deploy/test system is available at [garden.lycheejs.org](http://garden.lycheejs.org).